maltalef101/gruvbox.nvim/README.md

 ## Usage

-Put the following in some part of your `init.lua`:
+Put the following in some part of your vimrc:

 ```lua
 require('colorbuddy').colorscheme('gruvbox')